kf4x/KML-KMZ-Parser/README.md

 #Parse
-NOTE: this is only for KML KMZ with points only!
+**NOTE:** This is only for KML KMZ with multigeometry, points, and polygons only!

 **First import**